ember-cli/ember-cli.github.io/_posts/2014-04-02-using-modules-and-the-resolver.md

 ###	Using global variables or external scripts

 If you want to use external libraries that write to a global namespace (e.g.
-[moment.js](http://momentjs.com/)), you need to add those to the `predef` section of your project's `.jshintrc` file and set its value to true.
-If you use the lib in tests, you need to add it to your `tests/.jshintrc` file, too.
+[moment.js](http://momentjs.com/)), you need to add those to the `globals` section of your project's `.eslintrc.js` file and set its value to true.
+If you use the lib in tests, you need to add it to your `tests/.eslintrc.js` file, too.